 Purpose: The Commencement Advisory organizes the annual commencement event.

-Reports to the President

-Chair: Dean of Student Services (Student Success, Equity, and Outreach)

-Members: Faculty, classified professionals, students, and administrators representing instruction, student services, and administrative services

-Meeting: As needed with emphasis in the spring semester
+Reports to the President Chair: Dean of Student Services (Student Success, Equity, and Outreach) Members: Faculty, staff, students, and administrators representing instruction, student services, and administrative services Meeting: As needed with emphasis in the spring semester

-Disabled Student Program and Services (DSP&S) Advisory
+Disabled Students Programs and Services Advisory

-Purpose: The Disabled Student Programs and Services (DSP&S) Advisory serves to review and make recommendations to the program, assist in new DSP&S program development, maintain liaison with various agencies, support DSP&S activities, campus events, and outreach for students who may benefit from DSP&S, and provide consultation on campus committees representing DSP&S.
+Purpose: The Disabled Students Programs and Services Advisory serves to review and make recommendations to the programs.

-Reports to the Dean of Students Services, A&R, Counseling, Categorical Programs, & Student Conduct.
+Reports to the Dean of Student Services, A&R, Counseling, Categorical Programs, & Student Conduct Chair: DSPS Director

-Chair: DSP&S Director

-Members: Categorical program faculty and community members and at a minimum, one student with disabilities
+Members: Categorical program faculty and community members